johngage/voteA/content/intro.md

 |Audits, Recounts, Risk Limiting Audits| How are those decisions verified?

 On election day, news organizations now rely on voting counts from [6,459](https://www.eac.gov/assets/1/6/2018_EAVS_Report.pdf) major jurisdictions, and several thousand subjurisdictions.
-All together, there are over 9,000 voting jurisdictions that count votes.
+All together, there are over 10,000 voting jurisdictions.
+340 jurisdictions contain over 60% of registered voters.
+7,600 jurisdictions have fewer than 10,000 registered voters, and contain 7% of registered voters.
+Half the counties have less than 16,500 voters. [^1]

 This is a proposal to build a parallel data system, joining thousands of students and faculty across America in the national data science curriculum into partnership with news organizations,